FAC29A/MPZ-bot/README.md

 - `/userinfo`: Get your Discord user info ℹ️
 - `/weather [city]`: Get the weather for a city 🌦

-📌 Note: I can assist with general queries using OpenAI integration in the server channels.
+📌 Note: I can assist with general queries using OpenAI integration in the server channels by mentioning me as `@MPZ`.
 DM assistance is currently under improvement.

 <img width="500" src="images/commands.png">